navyenzo/blTimerAPI/README.md

 The blTimer class can be used with any type of function such as a function, a functor, a lambda function, with any number of arguments

+The blTimerAPI also includes a blMemberFunctionWrapper object used to wrap member functions to use with the timer

 Here's an example code where we feed a functor to our timer, and set the timer period to 1 second (that means it fires every second), set its total duration to 20 seconds (it stops firing after 20 seconds)

 ```c++